Nullreff/redpile-old/README.md

 Commands
 --------

-Any blocks affected by a command will be returned in the format `(x,y,z) material power`.

 **SET x y z material**

 Sets the block at `(x, y, z)` to have a material of `type`.